 Why connectivity is fundamental to EV charging

 When it comes to keeping individuals' EVs charged and running, timing and availability are everything.
 Suppliers can provide electric vehicle owners with IoT-powered charging stations that send various data to the drivers to meet demand.

-Connected charging stations provide real-time information about charging station availability and location, charging time, cable position, weather condition, EV maintenance, payment options, etc.
+Connected charging stations provide real-time information about charging station availability and location, charging time, cable position, weather conditions, EV maintenance, payment options, etc.

 By pairing connectivity with EV charging stations, manufacturers and station owners can let EV owners know that they won't be left stranded while driving.

 However, deploying EV charging stations isn't without obstacles, one of which is ageing electric grids.
 Many of the electrical grids available today need serious infrastructure updates.
 They're either at capacity or nearing it, don't run on clean energy, and require expansion.